TheArturthur/CoppermindScraper/Cosmere/Peragator.md

 ## Function
 Little is known about the actual function of the peragator, other than it allows Malmahan to return to Mirandus alongside [[Lin Yang-Tanasin\|Lin Yang-Tanasin]].
 Considering that Paul returns to Earth in the same place Malmahan disappeared from, it is possible that Paul's eviction from Mirandus was also tied to the peragator - though it is also possible that there is another cause for this.
+Caligo claims that to activate the peragator, it requires one last soul, as death is the door.
+He gets Lin to kill him as he can use her memory of Mirandus and love of her son [[Paul Tanasin\|Paul]] for both them to step through to Mirandus.

 ## Trivia
 The word "peragator" is not an actual English word, but "peragration" is, and it means "an act of traversing".
-It's possible that Brandon took inspiration from it, considering that the the peragator is a device for traversing between worlds.
+It's possible that Brandon took inspiration from it, considering that the peragator is a device for traversing between worlds.

 https://coppermind.net/wiki/Peragator